 - The last day you worked

-- Any vacation, severance or holiday pay that you are entitled to
+- The amounts of any vacation, severance, or holiday pay that you are entitled to

-- Any pension money that you are receiving
+- The total of any pension money that you are receiving

 - The name and phone number of your union hall, if applicable

 3. File for unemployment insurance.
 Arizona is somewhat unique among states because it provides 11 different unemployment insurance programs for citizens.
 To file a claim, you can log on to the Department of Economic Security (DES) or you can locate a local Arizona unemployment office from the listings of Arizona unemployment office locations.